habitat-sh/habitat/www/source/blog/2018-01-03-a-plan-for-sql-server.html.md

 I've been using MySQL for all of my .Net Habitat demos so far.
 It is open source, fairly light weight, and its binaries are easily portable and can be launched by simply running mysqld.exe.
 So it makes for a straightforward demo.
 But what if like the majority of .Net shops, you work with SQL Server and would like to understand how it might run inside of Habitat?
 Well this post is for you!

-## Challenges of Habetizing SQL Server
+## Challenges of Habitizing SQL Server

 SQL Server has a few characteristics that make it more difficult to package and run in Habitat than other commercial software.